MichaelCWalsh7/milestone-project-1/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to be able to paint a picture of the creator's work history and education.
+        1. As a Returning Visitor, I want to be able to paint a picture of the creator's work history.
         2. As a Returning Visitor, I want to take a look at the projects that the creator has worked on in the past  and compare them to my current ambitions for my own projects.
         3. As a Returning Visitor, I want to be able to contact the user with any questions or queries that I may have with the information